Escaping McKinseyLand is Hard, Even for McKinsey

 In all fairness, I suppose you have to give some credit to McKinsey, also trying to rewire itself and its business for growth (see McKinsey Boss’s Next Big Consulting Project: His Own Firm) — everyone is trying to find better words to describe, inspire and persuade in a world that has reached its Omega Point, a place of maximum complexity.
 No one really understands the machinery, including the people supposedly in charge.

-At Boeing and Starbucks, Different Problems but Similar CEO Messages
+From, At Boeing and Starbucks, Different Problems but Similar CEO Messages.

 Boeing’s new boss wants to return the manufacturer to its engineering roots.
 Starbucks’s new chief executive says the chain must embrace its own origins as a coffeehouse.